EvansSchoolPolicyAnalysisAndResearch/375-AgQuery/README.md

    Once you have connected to the database run the following commands within the sql console to prepare the database for later.

+   > NOTE: lines starting with -- should not be typed in.
+They are comments and
+   > are for guidance purposes only.

    ```sql
    -- Create the epardata user
    CREATE USER epardata PASSWORD '<password>';